Simple Energy inks pact with US-based battery tech firm C4V for cell manufacturing in India | Business

 - India

-Electric vehicle maker Simple Energy has inked an initial pact with the US-based battery technology firm C4V (Charge CCCV) for cell manufacturing in India, the company said on Wednesday.
+Electric vehicle maker Simple Energy has inked an initial pact with the US-based battery technology firm C4V (Charge CCCV) to set up a Lithium-ion cell manufacturing facility in the country with an investment of USD 150 million, the company said on Wednesday.

+The facility with an initial capacity of 1-Gigwatt Hours (gwh), which can be scaled up to 5 gwh, is expected to be functional by the third quarter of this year, Shreshth Mishra, Co-founder, Simple Energy told PTI.

+The cell manufacturing plant will be set up within the 600-acre premises of the proposed second EV production facility for which the company has signed a pact with the Tamil Nadu government last November, he said.

 The Bengaluru-based energy startup had launched its first e-scooter Simple One mid-August last year.
 It has, however, not yet commenced the deliveries of its maiden offering.